M66B/FairEmail/docs/FAQ-es-rES.md

 About each four hours FairEmail runs a cleanup job that:

-* Removes old message texts
+* Elimina los textos de mensajes antiguos
-* Removes old attachment files
+* Elimina archivos adjuntos antiguos
-* Removes old image files
+* Elimina archivos de imagen antiguos
-* Removes old local contacts
+* Elimina contactos locales antiguos
-* Removes old log entries
+* Elimina entradas antiguas del log

 Note that the cleanup job will only run when the synchronize service is active.